tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 ### Culture

 The Dunmari have long been a nomadic people, traditionally moving seasonally with their horses and herds, and only returning to permanent settlements and temples for major festivals.
-They are known for skill with animals, prowess in battle, and a close connection to their gods, the [Dunmari Religion](<../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>).
+They are known for skill with animals, prowess in battle, and a close connection to their gods, the [Five Siblings](<../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>).
 The traditional focus of Dunmari settlement on religious, monumental, and administrative buildings has led to a variety of distinctive [Dunmari architectural styles](<dunmari-architecture.md>).

 During the Nayan Dynasty, a more sedentary culture has developed on the fertile [Nayan Floodplains](<../../nayan-floodplains.md>) and [Darba Highlands](<../../darba-highlands/darba-highlands.md>).